 The quality of the financial data you can get hold of will impact the quality of your decision making.

 In the UK, access to market data is classified as either Level 1 or Level 2.

 Level 1 market data includes access to the following:

-Last Price & Size – This simply shows the price and quantity of the most recent trade executed.
-Intra-day, this will be updating all the time, but at market close this will represent the closing price for the share.
+Last price & size – This simply shows the price and quantity of the last trade executed.
+During the day, this will be constantly in flux.
+But at the end of a trading day, this will represent the closing price for the share.

 How much does Level 1 market data cost?

 Level 1 data can be purchased as an ‘add-on’ to your online brokerage account.
-In the UK the minimum cost of this service will determined by the fees that the broker has to pay the London Stock Exchange for the license to provide you the data, but this if fairly small, so many brokers will offer level 1 pricing for free.
+In the UK the minimum cost of this service will be determined by the fees that the broker has to pay the London Stock Exchange for the license to provide you with access.
+But as this is fairly small, many brokers will offer level 1 pricing to regular traders for free.